salesking/salesking_php_sdk/README.md

 ## Tests

-Run all tests with PHPUnit:
+Run all tests with PHPUnit, using vendored phpunit provided by composer

+    composer install
-    phpunit tests
+    php vendor/bin/phpunit tests

 No PHP Unit?
 [See install Guide for Ubuntu](https://www.salesking.eu/blog/coding/how-to-run-phpunit-tests-on-ubuntu/)